Mazawrath/beanBOT/README.md

  `$ java -jar beanBOT-2.0.jar "<TOKEN>"`

 ## Things to note about this bot
 This bot is made for my own personal use.
 It's currently being used by a streamer and there are a lot of commands made specificly for him such as the one under copypasta and the entire Bean Market.
-I also have "maza" commands that I use to handle the bot on the streamers discord server.
-Note that these commands are not specific to me.
-These commands can only be used by the bot owner.
-If you really want to use this bot I suggest changing the aliases of the maza commands to suit your own name.
+There are also `.admin` commands that allow you to change values and modify the bot.
+Although these are not in the `.help` command, you can find these commands in the source code under `admin`.
+All commands can only be used by the bot owner and some can be used by the server owner.

 beanBOT is a Java bot that I have made for https://www.twitch.tv/shteeeb.
 Check him out for #EpicGamerMoments